Cheesy Kielbasa Hashbrown Casserole

 Step 2: Add the Solid Ingredients

-Toss the hashbrowns, kielbasa, onion, and cheese together and add to the slow cooker.
+Toss the hash browns, kielbasa, onion, and cheese together, then add to the slow cooker.

 Overhead shot of casserole ingredients in slow cookier